LotteryValley/us-lotteries/play-lottery-online.md

 ## Fees and Pricing

 Ticket prices match retail.
 A $2 Powerball ticket costs $2.
 Jackpot.com charges a 15% convenience fee on deposits, not individual tickets.
 Deposit $100, pay $15 total.
-Use that $100 to buy 50 tickets at $2 each.

 No hidden charges.
 No fees on winnings.
 The 15% covers purchasing, scanning, secure storage, and customer support.